Information on registering your interest, how to apply for an Erasmus traineeship, and links to the application forms.

 This is particularly important if you are undertaking a placement as part of your degree, as not having Erasmus status may significantly affect the amount of fees you have to pay.
 For full details of the fees you should pay whilst studying/working abroad, please visit the Scholarships and Student Funding website.

 Applications are approved on a first come, first served basis and are open all year round.
 Applications will be assessed by the Go Abroad Office, based on the eligibility criteria.
-Funding is limited but most applicants who meet all the eligibility criteria and submit a full application are approved for funding.
+Most applicants who meet all the eligibility criteria are approved for funding, as long as they submit a full application in due time and complete all their Erasmus+ documents.

 In case of limited funding availability, priority will be given to: